conan-io/conan-io.github.io/_posts/2019-07-07-Integrate-build-system-in-Conan.markdown

 {% endhighlight %}

-We modify the configuration environment through the ``conf.env`` variable setting all the relevant flags for *Release* and *Debug* configurations depending if we are building with Visual Studio or any other compiler.
+We modify the configuration environment through the ``conf.env`` variable setting all the relevant flags for *Release* and *Debug* configurations depending on if we are building with Visual Studio or any other compiler.
 We also define a ``build`` method that runs the Waf build tool.

 ### Putting it all together

 #### Building the library

-At this point we are able to create a recipe that builds our library with the Waf build-system.
-An example of the possible structure of the project would be as follows:
+At this point, we are able to create a recipe that builds our library with the Waf build-system.
+An example of the structure of the project would be as follows:

 {% highlight text%}